mrkkrp/ebal/README.md

 ![Ebal Execute](https://raw.githubusercontent.com/mrkkrp/ebal/gh-pages/ebal-execute.png)

-Some commands, like `cabal build` can gather additional info to help you to enter arguments. `cabal build` shows (if you're using IDO) list of all build targets extracted from your `.cabal` file, while `cabal info` will display complete list of installed packages to choose from, etc.
+Some commands, like `build` can gather additional info to help you to enter arguments. `build` shows (if you're using IDO) list of all build targets extracted from your `.cabal` file, while `cabal info` will display complete list of installed packages to choose from, etc.

 The usage should be pretty straightforward, so let me tell you how to customize the package.